alanbluefox/alanbluefox/README.md

 - 👋 Hi, I’m @alanbluefox
-- 👀 I’m interested in Mobile App
+- 👀 I’m interested in web3.0
-- 🌱 I’m currently learning KOTLIN
+- 🌱 I’m currently learning solidity
-- 💞️ I’m looking to collaborate on Android App design
+- 💞️ and designing website
 - 📫 How to reach me

 <!---